The Cragmaw Goblin Cave; Or the Goblin Furniture Factory

 So, if you are running a group of new players, play your first session with the provided characters so that they can get right into playing and learning the game.
 But for the second session either buy the Player’s Handbook or use a free copy of the basic rules available from D&D Beyond.
 Then have the players make their own characters, hopefully keeping the choices simple.
 You don’t really want to learn the game as a Bullywug Barbarian or a Tiefling Bard.
 Or maybe you do, in which case, good luck to you.

-Next time, the heroes invade, I mean, investigate the unspectacular town of Phandalin and have a horrible session.
+Next week, the heroes invade, I mean, investigate the unspectacular town of Phandalin and have a horrible session.

 As always, for all your slightly-abused furniture needs come on down to Klarg’s, and Game On!